tigerbeetle/tigerbeetle/docs/reference/accounts.md

 A user-defined enum representing the type of the account.

-As an example, you might use `1` to represent deposits and `2` to represent settlements.
+As an example, you might use codes `1000`-`3340` to indicate asset accounts in general, where `1001` is Bank Account and `1002` is Money Market Account and `2003` is Motor Vehicles and so on.

 Constraints: